 Overall Product Rank: 8.0 out of 10

-Product Description: Pressure Pro offers several models for six, 16 and 34 wheels.
-The 16-wheel system is designed with RVers in mind and features a forward/back button to monitor both the tow vehicle and trailer, or each individually.
+Product Description: Pressure Pro offers several models for six, 16, and 34 wheels.
+The 16-wheel system is designed with RVers in mind and features a forward/back button to monitor the tow vehicle and trailer or each individually.

 Audible and visual alerts identify the tire’s location and show real-time pressure.
-Press a button to check each tire’s air pressure; displays in psi, BAR or kPa and displays temperature.
-Operating range is up to 199 feet.
-Kits include a monitor and 3.5-inch antenna; an extra antenna may be needed in certain applications.
-Tire sensors are sold separately; batteries last 4-5 years and there’s an exchange program.
+Press a button to check each tire’s air pressure; displays in psi, BAR, or kPa and displays the temperature.
+The operating range is up to 199 feet.
+Kits include a monitor and a 3.5-inch antenna; an extra antenna may be needed in certain applications.
+Tire sensors are sold separately; batteries last 4-5 years, and there’s an exchange program.

-Pro’s and Cons: The only negative I can up with is that you have to send the units back to have the battery replaced.
-However, I have had my sensor for over five years and they are still going.
-Now we did unscrew them to keep them from taking readings when not in use.
+Pros and Cons: The only negative I can come up with is that you have to send the units back to have the battery replaced.
+However, I have had my sensor for over five years, and they are still going.
+We did unscrew them to keep them from taking readings when not in use.
 They were only installed during travel days.

-Price: Base kits with six sensors start at $499.99, less at some other sources.
+Price: Base kits with six sensors start at $499.99, less at other sources.

 Guarantee: One-year warranty